 GISF seeks to make its resources accessible to a large audience by increasing the translations of its work.
 We are currently in the process of translating many of our most popular resources.

-If you’d like to get involved in our upcoming research, get in touch at dimitri@gisf.ngo.
-Find out more about all of our research guides, papers, and translations in our new publications catalogue.
+If you’d like to get involved in our upcoming research, get in touch with Dimitri Kotsiras at dimitri@gisf.ngo.
+Find out more about all of our research guides, papers, and translations on our Resources page.